-During 2019, our Audit Committee was comprised of six of our independent directors: William J. Shaw (Chairman), Timothy R. Chi, Maureen L. McAvey, Gilbert T. Ray, Bruce D. Wardinski and Kathleen A. Wayton.
+During 2020, our Audit Committee was comprised of seven of our independent directors: William J. Shaw (Chairman), Timothy R. Chi, Michael A. Hartmeier (as of October 1, 2020), Maureen L. McAvey, Gilbert T. Ray, Bruce D. Wardinski and Kathleen A. Merrill.
 Each member of our Audit Committee is "independent" as that term is defined by the SEC and the NYSE.
 Our Board of Directors determined that each of Messrs.
-Shaw and Wardinski qualifies as an "audit committee financial expert" as that term is defined under the rules of the SEC.
+Hartmeier, Shaw and Wardinski qualifies as an "audit committee financial expert" as that term is defined under the rules of the SEC.
 In accordance with the SEC's safe harbor relating to audit committee financial experts, a person designated or identified as an audit committee financial expert will not be deemed an "expert" for purposes of federal securities laws.
-In addition, such designation or identification does not impose on such person any duties, obligations or liabilities that are greater than those imposed on such person as a member of the Audit Committee or Board of Directors.
+In addition, such designation or identification does not impose on such person any duties, obligations or liabilities that are greater than those imposed on such person as a member of the Audit Committee or Board of Directors in the absence of such designation or identification and does not affect the duties, obligations or liabilities of any other member of the Audit Committee or Board of Directors.

-Our Audit Committee met four times during 2019 and each of the members attended at least 75% of the meetings of the Audit Committee.
+Our Audit Committee met four times during 2020 and each of the members attended at least 75% of the meetings of the Audit Committee, except Mr. Hartmeier who joined the Board in October 2020 and did not miss any meetings of the Audit Committee during the time that he was a member of the Board.